steltenpower/swipaLOD/README.md

 - Build it in SVG, possibly with RDFa for search engines.
 - A query-builder and result visualizer as known from WikiData gives reasoning power, with almost no coding needed by the user still.
 - To not copy nodes or edges, RDF* will be used

-## Reasoning behind the idea

-In our associative brains information is linked, forming a network.
-Many people communicate subsets visually through free-form mindmaps, or more structured diagrams often on paper or whiteboards.
-This loses process and our digital assistents can't reason over them.
-Specialized mindmap software nowadays only is an (extra) manual step for nicer looking pictures, still pretty useless as data.

-Similar to our associative brains, in machines through standardized notation and vocabularies a similar associating is named Linked Data, simplified:
-- A statement called a **triple**: _Something A_ has some kind of _relation R_ with _something B_.
-- A **graph**: a collection of connected triples.
-- Triples pointing from one graph to another graph somewhere else, allow for **querying a combination of graphs**, for which answers can be immediately visualized.

-Train of Thought is about combining the usability of a whiteboard with the power of Linked Data.

 ## FROM HERE ON: OLD, SOMETIMES OUTDATED, SKETCHES AND STUFF